simon-frank/simon-frank.github.io/README.md

 [Report](/assets/project.pdf)
 [Presentation](/assets/project_presentation.pdf)

-Cutibacterium acnes is a commensal bacterium playing a major role in healthcare associated infections, but also in a healthy skin microbiome.
+Cutibacterium acnes is a commensal bacterium playing a major role in healthcare associated infections, but also in a healthy skin microbiome.
 There are indications that C. acnes also appears in the human nose environment.
 This project followed a pipeline to create an genome-scale model for C. acnes, iPACH22FFG, to enable further in silico research.
 In multiple steps the quality of the model was improved by increasing its consistency and